astfalckl/exanalysis/README.md

 <!-- badges: end -->

 This is the accompanying package to “Coexchangeable process modelling for uncertainty quantification in joint climate reconstruction”.
+This
+<tt>.rmd</tt> file pulls some results from pre-computed results; to run
+the analysis from scratch look in <tt>run\_analysis.R</tt>.

 # Installation